Spotify seeks to hire U.S. filings expert as bankers eye IPO

 Spotify founder and CEO Daniel Ek has previously played down a listing to Swedish media, saying he was keen to keep the company private.
 But strong investor sentiment and buoyant tech shares have fuelled speculation by bankers and industry players about a possible listing.

-Following a botched debut by Facebook (FB.O), shares in the social media network have soared nearly 80 percent while Twitter (TWTR.N) shares are up almost 30 percent since its November IPO.
+Following a botched debut by Facebook, shares in the social media network have soared nearly 80 percent while Twitter shares are up almost 30 percent since its November IPO.

 FIERCE COMPETITION

-Spotify raised $250 million in a funding round in November, making it one of the world's most richly capitalised start-ups.
+Spotify raised $250 million in a funding round in November, making it one of the world's most richly capitalized start-ups.

 One senior banker with a global investment bank said that last year's fundraising meant the company would probably focus on further expansion so that it could go to the market with a flotation next year, when the company could be valued at as much as $7 billion to $8 billion.